donaldh/NRP-TAPI-YANG/README.md

 This is a utility project for running the ONF Eagle xmi2yang tool against the MEF-NRP extensions for the T-API model.

+# Prerequisites

+You'll need nodejs installed to be able to run the xmi2yang tool.
+If you want to validate the output then you'll also need to install pyang.

 # Set Up

-This project uses symlinks to both the ONF Eagle xmi2yang tool and the MEF NRP_Interface model.
+This project uses symlinks to both the ONF Eagle xmi2yang tool and the MEF/TAPI models.

 Check out the three projects in the same directory: